Sukavarshini/KNN-Iris-Classifier-AI-Internship/README.md

 This task helped reinforce the importance of data preprocessing in distance-based algorithms and provided visual insights into how KNN performs on simple datasets like Iris.

-> 🔁 Feel free to clone this repository and experiment with other datasets or distance metrics!

 ---